Santa Cruz massacre: Background

 In October 1991, a delegation to East Timor consisting of members of the Assembly of the Republic of Portugal and twelve journalists was planned during a visit from UN Special Rapporteur for Human Rights on Torture, Pieter Kooijmans.
-The Indonesian Government objected to the inclusion in the delegation of Jill Jolliffe, an Australian journalist who it regarded as supportive of the Fretilin independence movement, and Portugal subsequently cancelled the delegation.
+The Indonesian regime objected to the inclusion in the delegation of Jill Jolliffe, an Australian journalist who it regarded as supportive of the Fretilin independence movement, and Portugal subsequently cancelled the delegation.
 The cancellation demoralised independence activists in East Timor, who had hoped to use the visit to raise the international profile of their cause.
 Tension between Indonesian authorities and East Timorese youths rose in the days after Portugal's cancellation.
 On 28 October, Indonesian troops had located a group of resistance members in Dili's Motael Church.
 A confrontation ensued between pro-integration activists and those in the church; when it was over, one man on each side was dead.
 Sebastião Gomes, a supporter of independence for East Timor, was taken out of the church and shot by Indonesian troops, and integration activist Afonso Henriques was stabbed and killed during the fight.

 Foreigners who had come to East Timor to observe the Portuguese delegation included independent US journalists Amy Goodman and Allan Nairn, and British cameraman Max Stahl.
 They attended a memorial service for Gomes on 12 November, during which several thousand men, women, and children walked from the Motael Church to the nearby Santa Cruz cemetery.
 Along the way, members of the group pulled out banners and East Timorese flags.
 Organizers of the protest maintained order during the protest; although it was loud, the crowd was peaceful and orderly, by most accounts.
 It was the largest and most visible demonstration against the Indonesian occupation since 1975.